Opinion | Wish Trump well. Then get right back to work in removing him.

 We will now see if Trump will seize this moment to convey a new message to supporters about the severity of the virus and the need to take precautions, let alone to apologize to the country for having treated it so cavalierly for so long, with such great consequences.
 We will now see whether there will be a rethink on health care or a new openness to a more generous relief bill.
 There are no grounds for optimism here.

 But all this is just as true today as it was yesterday, though it is perhaps dramatized a bit more vividly.
-And so, while we should wish Trump a speedy recovery, and assume he will recover, in so many other ways it’s just another day ending in “Y.” As such it constitutes more grounds to keep working fervently for his removal.
+And so, while we should wish Trump a speedy recovery, and assume he will recover, in so many other ways it’s just another day ending in Y. As such, it constitutes more grounds to keep working fervently for his removal.